 1. Work together to accomplish a task

 One of our favorite ways to work together with friends is by building with blocks or other creative toys (tinker toys, recycled materials, etc).
-We also get out our Lego Challenges or go outside to do pulleys in the backyard.
+We also get out our Lego Challenges or go outside to build something.
 Another way to work together is to set up a pretend play scenario.
 On a recent playdate my son and his friend set up a store and they labeled all the toys with prices.
 Later on in the playdate, my daughter and I got to dress up and go "shopping" at their store.
 You can find some other pretend play scenario ideas here and on my Pretend Play pinterest board.
 Getting your kids involved in community activities with other kids can also help them develop new friendships.
 Working towards a common goal helps kids (and adults) feel connected to one another and also allows for some awesome opportunities to practice conversation skills.
 As an adult I find that some of my best friendships are formed as I work with other adults in jobs at church, our neighborhood, and in schools.
 By encouraging our kids to work together with their friends (new or old) they can deepen their friendships in a powerful way.

 2. Go outside on an adventure